 - To receive feedback and strategies to work with the problem behavior.

-- Practice tools and strategies for parents and teens, this might include “homework” for families to practice at home.
+- Practice tools and strategies, this might include “homework” to practice at home.

-- A treatment plan and therapy goals developed together based on the parent and teen’s needs.
+- A treatment plan and therapy goals developed together based on your needs.

 What I don’t do